abhabongse/paxter/docs/first_tutorial.md

 <p>Hi, my name is <b>Ashley</b><br />
 and my blog is located at <a href="https://ashley.example.com">ashley.example.com</a></p><p>To reach me directly, send email to ashley@example.com</p>
 ```

+Of course, you can modify this behavior as well by customizing
+`env['_symbols_']` to suit your needs.

 ## Define common constants